Dynamic Web Page

 4. A button (a button tag)

-• Attach a zodiac.js file to your main html page, at the bottom, below the other two script tags.
+• Attach a zodiac.js file to your main html page

 • Write the JS and JQ code described below to give the following behavior: